-Evening came down on Moi-lena.
-Grey rolled the streams of the land.
-Loud came forth the voice of Fingal: the beam of oaks arose.
-The people gathered round with gladness; with gladness blended with shades.
+round with gladness; with gladness blended with shades.
 They sidelong looked to the king, and beheld his unfinished joy.
 Pleasant, from the way of the desert, the voice of music came.
-It seemed at first the noise of a stream, far distant on its rocks.
-Slow it rolled along the hill, like the ruffled wing of a breeze, when it takes the tufted beard of the rocks in the still season of night.
+It seemed, at first, the noise of a stream, far distant on its rocks.
+Slow it rolled along the hill, like the rufled wing of a breeze, when it takes the tuited beard of the rocks, in the still season of night.
 It was the voice of Condan, mixed with Carril's trembling harp.
-They came, with blue-eyed Ferad-artho, to Mora of the streams.
+They came, with blue-eved Ferad-artho, to Mora of the streams.

-Sudden bursts the song from our bards on Lena: the host struck their shields midst the sound.
-Gladness rose brightening on the king, like the beam of a cloudy day when it rises on the green hill before the roar of winds.
+Sudden bursts the song from our bards, on Lena: the host struck their shields midst the sound.
+Gladness rose brightening on the king, like the beam of a cloudy day, when it rises, on the green hill, before the roar of winds.
 He struck the bossy shield of kings; at once they cease around.
 The people lean forward, from their spears, towards the voice of their land.